vponnap/simplilearn-projects-repo/README.md

 All Simplilearn Projects Repo
 * This is simple spring boot Java APP
 * It has controller, Dockerfile, Jenkinsfile

+# Application.properties
+* server.port=9090

 # Dockerfile
-* To build the Imgae for this Spring Boot App and run on Host port 9090
+* To build the Imgae for this Spring Boot App
+* This image customised to run on tomcat port 9090